Close

 Apart from providing a loving home and lots of cuddles, the main role of a puppy carer is to assist in the overall development of potential police dogs during the first year of their lives, until they’re ready to step up their careers.

-Although a volunteer role, being a puppy fosterer comes with more responsibilities compared to raising a normal dog.
+Although it's a volunteer role, being a puppy fosterer comes with more responsibilities compared to raising a normal dog.

 Full-time carers are expected to bring the puppy in for regular training sessions and follow a structured development plan.